has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Geometry, in my view, is not so much about the shapes of objects, but about relations between them.
+> The geometer does not, like the natural philosopher, handle his subject as one subject to generation and corruption, but as eternal and immaterial.
 >
-> — *Mikhail Gromov* (Geometric Analysis)
+> — *Proclus* (Mathematician and Philosopher)
 <!-- /DAILY QUOTE -->